savonet/liquidsoap/doc/content/harbor_http.md

 up the details about the response, which is then used to write a proper HTTP response to the client.

 Named fragments from the request path are passed to the response `query` list.

+Middleware _a la_ node/express are also supported and registered via `http.harbor.middleware.register`.
+See `http.harbor.middleware.cors` for an example.

 Advanced usage
 --------------